-On March 8, 2020, the Department of Public Health and Cal/Osha posted “Industry Guidance: Real Estate Transactions” (“Industry Guidance”).
-This guidance, and all subsequent updates including revisions from May 12, implements the state Stage 2 expansion for real estate transactions and contains a host of rules detailing how properties must be shown during COVID-19.
+On July 2, 2020, the Departments of Public Health and Cal/Osha revised their “Industry Guidance: Real Estate Transactions” (“Industry Guidance”).
+This guidance implements the state Stage 2 expansion for real estate transactions and contains a host of rules detailing how properties must be shown during COVID-19.

+A1.
 Step 1: Adopt a “Prevention Plan.”
 You may use C.A.R.
-Document BPPP, Best Practices Guidelines/Prevention Plan for Showings (available within the COVID library in zipForm®), for this purpose.
-The BPPP should be signed by the broker/office manager and agreed to by all agents.
+Document BPPP, Mandatory Government Showing Requirements, Including Best Practices Guidelines and Prevention Plan (available within the COVID library in zipForm®), for this purpose.

-Step 2: Do not hold open houses or showings that are open to the general public or on a walk-in basis.
+Step 2: Do not hold “traditional” open houses or showings that are open to the general public on a walk-in basis.
 Use an appointment or digital sign-in process to control the number of people at the house.
+If you are going to hold a non-traditional “Open House,” then any “Open House” signs or ads must include a rider or express condition that appointments or digital sign-in are required before entry.
 Showings should be done virtually, whenever possible.
-Under the Prevention Plan, only one “buying party” may view the property in person at one time.
+Only one listing agent and one “buying party” (including the buyer’s agent) may be in the dwelling at the same time.

-Step 3: All visitors must sign a PEAD-V form and deliver it electronically to the listing agent in advance.
-Doing this accomplishes several things: a) It is an agreement that the visitor will comply with the posted “Rules for Showings”; b) The visitor acknowledges receiving and agrees to the Prevention Plan; and c) The visitor attests they are not, to the best of their knowledge, afflicted with COVID-19, among other things.
+Step 3: All visitors must sign a PEAD-V form and deliver it electronically to the listing agent in advance of entering the property.
+The form should be signed on the day of entry, or if not possible or pragmatic, then no earlier than 24-hours before entry.
+Doing this accomplishes several things: a) It is an agreement that the visitor will comply with the Posted “Rules for Entry Showings” (Form PRE); b) The visitor acknowledges receiving and agrees to the Prevention Plan; and c) The visitor attests they are not, to the best of their knowledge, afflicted with COVID-19, among other things.

-Step 4: The Rules for Showings must be posted at the entrance to the property and be clearly visible.
+Step 4: The Posted Rules for Entry must be posted at the entrance to the property and be clearly visible.
 Also link to or publish these rules in MLS listings and publicly online.

 Step 7: Open doors and windows, weather permitting, to introduce fresh air.
 Also, doors and other areas of ingress and egress must be opened to minimize clients touching surfaces.